treetrnk/flask_writer/README.md

 ### Customization

 The following files can be added to allow site-specific customization of the website.
 The first two files will need to be added in order to run the website.
+You can find example versions of the html files in `/app/templates/examples/`.
+Copy these into their correct directories to use the example files.

 - **/app/templates/logo.html** - Required.
 Used for placing your logo in the navbar.
 - **/app/templates/footer.html** - Required.
 Can be used for copyright or other information at the bottom of the page.